 Use rejection as feedback

-Was your story clear?
+- Was your story clear?

-Did you seem interested in the company?
+- Did you seem interested in this company?

-Did you prepare for the mock call?
+- Did you prepare for the mock call?

 Treat each interview like a rep. You'll get better.